DenJens/Hangfire.Documentation/deployment-to-production/making-aspnet-app-always-running.rst

 .. admonition:: If something went wrong...
    :class: note

-   If your app won't load after these changes made, check your Windows Event Log by opening **Control Panel → Administrative Tools → Event Viewer**.
-Then open *Windows Logs → Application* and look for a recent error records.
+   If your app will not load after these changes made, check your Windows Event Log by opening **Control Panel → Administrative Tools → Event Viewer**.
+Then open *Windows Logs → Application* and look for any recent error records.

-The simplest method - recycle your Application pool, wait for 5 minutes, then go to the Hangfire Dashboard UI and check that current Hangfire Server instance was started 5 minutes ago.
-If you have problems -- don't hesitate to ask them on `forum <https://discuss.hangfire.io>`_.
+The simplest method - recycle your Application pool, wait for 5 minutes, then go to the Hangfire Dashboard UI and check that the current Hangfire Server instance was started 5 minutes ago.
+If you have problems -- do not hesitate to ask them on the `forum <https://discuss.hangfire.io>`_.

-Azure web applications
+Azure Web Applications
 -----------------------

-Enabling always running feature for application hosted in Microsoft Azure is simpler a bit: just turn on the ``Always On`` switch on the Configuration page and save settings.
+Enabling the always running feature for applications hosted in Microsoft Azure is a bit simpler: just turn on the ``Always On`` switch on the Configuration page and save settings.

 This setting does not work for free sites.